-The Board is responsible for the Company's investment strategy and performance, although the management of the Company's investment portfolio is delegated to the Manager through the Management and Administration Deed, as referred to in the Director's Report.
+The Board is responsible for the Company's investment strategy and performance, although the management of the Company's investment portfolio is delegated to the Manager through the Management and Administration Deed, as referred to in the Directors' Report.

-The graph below compares the total returns (excluding any tax relief), on an investment of £100 in the Ordinary Shares of the Company, for each annual accounting period for the ten years to 30 November 2020, assuming all dividends are reinvested, with the total shareholder return on a notional investment of £100 made up of shares of the same kind and number as those by reference to which the FTSE AIM All-Share index is calculated.
+The graph below compares the total returns (excluding tax relief) on an investment of £100 in the Ordinary Shares of the Company, for each annual accounting period for the ten years to 31 December 2020, assuming all dividends are reinvested, with the total shareholder return on a notional investment of £100 made up of shares of the same kind and number as those by reference to which the FTSE AIM All-Share index is calculated.
 This index was chosen for comparison purposes as it is the most relevant to the Company's investment portfolio.

-Source: Maven Capital Partners UK LLP/London Stock Exchange/IRESS.
+Source: Maven/London Stock Exchange/IRESS.

-Please note that past performance is not necessarily a guide to future performance.
+Please note that past performance is not a guide to future performance.